 - U.S. residency or citizenship is not required.

-- PEN will only accept submissions from publishers or literary agents.
+- PEN America will only accept submissions from publishers or literary agents.
 Authors may not submit their own books.

 - On the submission form, please select the award you are submitting to.

 - Submissions of a book to multiple awards is allowed only in the case of the PEN Open Book Award.
 Please complete a separate submission for this award if applicable.

 - Please submit verified email addresses on the submission form.
 Your order cannot be processed without an email address.
 Additional contacts are required so that we may be in contact directly if an author or translator is selected as a longlister, finalist, and/or winner.